good-loop/doc/pages/policy/privacy-policy.md

 <td>

-**Usage Data:** We may process data regarding viewing adverts, including average time spent in the advert, any problems reported, clicks, your IP address, device type, and number and frequency of views.
+**Usage Data:** We may process data regarding viewing adverts, including average time spent in the advert, any problems reported, clicks, device type, and number and frequency of views.

+We may temporarily store the browser user-agent string during processing for device type.
+This is never shared even in aggregate and is not retained beyond a maximum of one month.

 </td>
 <td>